QUITE: A Query Rewrite System Beyond Rules with LLM Agents: System Overview

+We present the architecture of \system\, as shown in Figure~\ref{fig:overview}.
+It comprises three components: LLM Agent-Based Query Rewriter, Rewrite Middleware, and Query Hint Recommender.

-The system pipeline is illustrated in Figure \ref{fig:overview}. \ding{182} User provides the SQL query to be optimized along with the corresponding database configuration parameters (e.g., DBMS type, host address). \ding{183} \system\ obtains metadata (e.g., database statistics, query information) to generate a reasoning chain.
-This chain, which contains rewrite proposals and corresponding rewritten SQL candidates, is then used to generate the rewritten SQL for downstream enhancement and validation. \ding{184} \system\ consolidates the SQL candidates generated by the reasoning chains, constructs the prompt and selects and then applies global rewritten SQL enhancements. \ding{185} \system\ validates the syntactical correctness and semantic equivalence of the rewritten SQL. \ding{186} \system\ reassesses the rationality of the rewritten SQL to decide whether to proceed or to rewrite the SQL again referring to the rewrite history.
-In Query Hint Recommender, \ding{187} \system\ first reduces the hint search space by selecting and creating high-quality hints.
-Then, \ding{188} \system\ recommends and injects the most suitable query hints for the rewritten SQL. \ding{189} Finally, \system\ outputs the final rewritten SQL together with optimization proposals.
+\textbf{LLM Agent-Based Query Rewriter.} The rewriter uses a training-free and feedback-aware LLM agent-based FSM to rewrite queries in multiple stages.
+First, \ding{182} the user provides the input SQL along with the corresponding database configuration (e.g., DBMS type, host address).
+Second, \ding{183} the rewriter obtains metadata (e.g., database statistics, query information) to generate a reasoning chain, which includes rewrite proposals and rewritten SQL candidates.
+This chain is then used to generate the rewritten SQL for further enhancement and validation.
+Next, \ding{184} we consolidate the SQL candidates to construct the LLM prompt, and apply global SQL enhancements to find the optimal rewritten SQL.
+Finally, \ding{185} we validate the syntax correctness and semantic equivalence of the rewritten SQL, and \ding{186} verify the correctness and effectiveness of the rewritten query to decide whether to proceed to Step \ding{187} or further rewrite this query based on the rewrite history.